 - Excellent medical provision at both houses, including sick bays and isolation facilities.

-- Weekend use of the extensive school facilities including swimming pool, sport centre, gym, music facilities and theatre
+- Weekend use of the extensive school facilities including swimming pool, sport centre, sports fields, gym, music facilities and theatre

-- All overseas boarders require a UK-based Guardian who can be arranged by the agent or parents of the boarders.
-The school can also facilitate this.
+- All overseas boarders require a UK-based Guardian who should be appointed by the agent or parents of the boarders.
+The school can help facilitate this.

 Our boarding staff can arrange transport via taxi or minibus for all overseas students for airport arrivals and departures, providing sufficient notice is given.